 I have always been in awe of elephants.
 To me, they are the most majestic animals in all of Africa.

-An elephant’s trunk is so intricate – used for breathing, smelling, drinking, producing sound and grasping objects – and therefore, I had to make sure the trunks were an integral part of Ellie and Billy’s craftsmanship.
+An elephant’s trunk is so intricate – used for breathing, smelling, drinking, producing sound and grasping objects.
+Therefore, I had to make sure the trunks were an integral part of the craftsmanship of my elephant sculptures.

 Billy’s trunk is held high, a symbol of good fortune in some cultures, but also a vital link to his big sister.

-There is a sacred bond elephants share with their family members; they gather and migrate in groups and it is for this reason I created Ellie and Billy as a pair.
+Elephants share a sacred bond with their family members.
+They gather and migrate in groups and this is why I chose to create Ellie and Billy as a pair.

-It was also important for me to capture the flow and movement of these gentle giants, to give the impression that they are moving and breathing creatures, which was certainly a challenge when using a hard material like steel.
+It was also important to capture the flow and movement of these gentle giants.
+I had to give the impression that my elephant sculptures are moving and breathing.
+This certainly proved a challenge given I was working with a hard material like corten steel.